TheDreigon/JavaInterviewCalendarAPI/README.md

 # JavaCalendarAPI
-Personal Calendar Java project using SpringBoot and REST endpoints.
+Personal Interview Calendar Java project using Spring Boot and REST endpoints.

 ### About

 This a simple Java application created using Spring Boot.
-It's a REST endpoint based app focused on a "Calendar" theme.
+It's a REST endpoint based app focused on an "Interview Calendar" theme.
-With simple HTTP requests you can easily consult, create, edit, and even delete your Calendar entities.
+With simple HTTP requests you can easily consult, create, edit, and even delete your Interview Calendar related entities.
 It uses an in-memory database (H2) and, as such, is volatile.

 ### Software Requirements